fkie-cad/squid/README.md

 ```
 -fPIE -pie -O0 -g -fno-jump-tables -mno-relax -D__thread=
 ```
-Thus it is not designed for blackbox fuzzing.

 ## Getting started
 You can find detailed explanations how to harness `squid` in our [wiki](./wiki).